gasolin/webby/README.md

 ## Moonbar Interaction

-Elements: search field, categorized suggestion list, `tags`
+Elements: search field, categorized suggestion list, `verb tags` and instant search tags

 Entrance: When user tap the Moonbar at the top left, it trigger the whole page, and list ` a supported verbs set`* (visually shown as tags under the search field).
 User typing will auto matching the `verbs + nouns` pattern.